nickbattle/vdmj/LSP/README.md

 - The "." field completion is awkward to use because it requires the spec to be type-checked.
 So if you type `var.field`, the field part will not be offered unless you type `var`, then save the spec to type check it, and then type ".".
-- If you click the "Stop" (Shift-F5) debugging button, the session is usually closed and the debug console says so.
-But if you click Stop at a breakpoint or an exception that has been caught, control returns to the debug console and the session is still active.
-Clicking Stop once again will stop for real.
+- If you click the `Stop` (Shift-F5 or the red square) debugging button, the session is usually closed and the debug console says so.
+But if you click `Stop` at a breakpoint or an exception that has been caught, control returns to the debug console and the session is still active.
+Clicking `Stop` once again will stop for real.
 - If the LSP server gets confused, the best way forward is to stop the IDE and server, restart the server and restart the IDE.
 VS Code remembers where you were and you are unlikely to lose work.
 - The `log.filename` output is quite verbose, so be careful about log file sizes.
 Note that (on Linux systems)